harsh15520/javascript/Day_3/string_interpolation/README.md

-Template literals in JavaScript (also known as template strings) extend the power of traditional string creation by enabling interpolation, multi-line formatting, and tagged template functions.[1][2][5][7]
+Template literals in JavaScript (also known as template strings) extend the power of traditional string creation by enabling interpolation, multi-line formatting, and tagged template functions.

 ## 1. Syntax and Structure